Luxury yacht charter in Greece and the Greek Islands

 Commercial and private jets operate at Athens airport, Santorini (Thira) International airport, Skiathos Island airport, Mykonos airport, Corfu International Airport, Rhodes International.
 For the Dodecanese, Kos Ippokratis Airport and Rhodes International airport are best located.

-Greek yachting law prohibits yachts not in possession of a Greek commercial licence from commencing and ending charters in Greek waters.
+Previous regulations that prohibited yachts not in possession of a Greek commercial licence from commencing and ending charters in Greek waters are no longer applicable.